IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/installation.md

 cd vectorbtpro
 ```

-Build the image (this can take some time):
+Build the image (can take some time):

 ```shell
 docker build . -t vectorbtpro